amunategui/amunategui.github.io/_posts/2015-03-07-bagging-in-R.md

 <BR><BR>
 **Stability and Accuracy**

 By saving each prediction set and averaging them together, you not only <a href='http://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff' targer='_blank'>lower variance without affecting bias</a>, but your accuracy may be improved!
-In essence, you are creating many slightly different models and ensembling them together; this avoids overfitting, stabilizes your predictions and increases your accuracy.
+In essence, you are creating many slightly different models and ensembling them together; this avoids over-fitting, stabilizes your predictions and increases your accuracy.
 Mind you, this assumes your data has variance, if it doesn't, bagging won't help.

 <BR><BR>
 **Let’s Code!**

 We'll be using a great healthcare data set on historical readmissions of patients with diabetes - <a href='https://archive.ics.uci.edu/ml/machine-learning-databases/00296/' target='_blank'>Diabetes 130-US hospitals for years 1999-2008</a> Data Set.
-Readmissions is a big deal for hospitals in the US as Medicare/medicaid will scrutinize those bills and, in some cases, only reimburse a percentage of them.
+Readmissions is a big deal for hospitals in the US as Medicare/Medicaid will scrutinize those bills and, in some cases, only reimburse a percentage of them.
 We’ll use code to automate the download and unzipping of the data directly from the <a href='https://archive.ics.uci.edu/ml/index.html' target='_blank'>UC Irvine Machine Learning Repository</a>.

 ```r